 This experiment is so good you could taste it.
-Get your kid excited about cooking and food science all at the same time with this Root Beer Science Kit.
-It includes all-natural ingredients and the fun is baked right into the box.
-Adult supervision required and ice cold root beer glass is not included.
+Get your kid excited about cooking, chemistry and food science all at the same time with this kit from Discovery Kids.
+It includes everything you need to conduct all kinds of edible experiments like test tubes, a measuring beaker, pastry cutters and a whisk.

 Help your little one’s world get even bigger with their very first microscope!
 This microscope includes some truly thoughtful details to help your little one explore the hidden features of that mysterious leaf in the backyard or that interesting rock in their shoe.
 This microscope features two extra-large eyepieces for those wee ones who are still figuring out how to wink, plus an oversized focusing knob perfect for zooming in and zooming out!

 There is a science to the sound, and a sound to the science with this cool synth wave kit.
 Kids will pick up on the technology behind the music as they drop some sick original beats on their very own hand constructed synthesizer.
 This toy plays well with other music kits in the Tech Will Save Us family.
 Build, rock, record, remix, repeat!

 It's never too early to tap into their inner creativity.
 Incorporating geometric shapes, vibrant colors, magnetic polarities and architecture into one stylish package, young children can't get enough of constructing colossal objects and scalable buildings.